Five Employee Absence Tips for Winter Weather

 Absence can cause serious disruption at work, with team members frantically trying to cover their absent colleague’s workload, as well as their own.
 This can lead to low employee morale, missed deadlines, mistakes, and a general nosedive in quality… not great for customer retention!

-XPertHR Absence Survey 2020
+Source: XPertHR Absence Survey 2020

-sick days taken per employee per year at larger businesses
+taken per year at larger businesses

-average cost per employee per year for absenteeism
+per year for absenteeism

-the cost of mental health absence in 2020 for UK businesses
+the cost of mental health absence

 Here are our top tips: